 4. Scheduled payments

-Monthly and annual bills are recurring payments that take time.
-Automating and providing management billing tools brings a new level of convenience for both individuals and customers.
-By linking billers directly to bank accounts or cards, banks can give their customers the ability to centralize and control their spending through manual or scheduled bill payments.
+Monthly and annual invoices are recurring payments that take time.
+Automating and deploying invoice management tools brings a new level of convenience to both individuals and customers.
+By linking billers directly to bank accounts or cards, banks can give customers the ability to centralize and control spending through manual or scheduled bill payments.
 Quick access to all subscriptions with a real-time overview prevents unexpected costs and gives customers peace of mind.

 As with scheduled payments, account holders can also send money from a single account to multiple recipients with bulk transfers.
-Business transactions, salaries and other frequent payments can be streamlined to provide customers with a fast, easy and efficient way to process bulk payments.
+Business transactions, salaries, and other frequent payments can be streamlined to provide customers with a quick, easy, and efficient way to make bulk payments.
+Scheduled payments are therefore one of the most important features of digital banking, allowing customers to automate recurring payments such as bills and subscriptions, ensuring timely payments without manual intervention.

 5. Personal digital card management

 Digital card management allows banks to give customers more control over their finances.
-Setting up online spending limits and blocking payment cards with just a few taps adds convenience and a better sense of security.
+Setting up online spending limits and blocking payment cards with just a few taps offers greater convenience and a better sense of security.
 With digital card management, customers can customize their settings to match their purchasing behavior by turning contactless NFC and online payments on or off.
-A detailed transaction history categorized by country, merchant type and location helps prevent irregularities and detect fraudulent transactions early on.

 7. Timely notifications

 With in-app alerts and notifications, customers can monitor their financial activity and protect themselves from fraudulent withdrawals and transactions.
-Real-time notifications of incoming and outgoing payments, low balance alerts, overdraft protection alerts and payment providers allow customers to stay on top of their finances.
+Real-time notifications of incoming and outgoing payments, low balance alerts, overdraft protection, and payment providers allow customers to stay on top of their finances.
 Each app alert is also an opportunity for banks to offer better products and services to their customers.
+Digital banking features, such as real-time transaction alerts and notifications, keep customers informed about their account activity and provide an additional layer of security.

 8. Personal Finance Management (PFM)

-Banks can play an active role in helping consumers improve their financial behaviour and make healthier money decisions.
-PFM tools and features allow customers to plan their finances with spending and savings goals.
-By monitoring weekly and monthly progress with clear visual charts, clients can choose to allocate more of their income to savings or retirement accounts.
+Banks can play an active role in helping consumers improve their financial behavior and make healthier money decisions.
+PFM tools and features enable customers to plan their finances with spending and savings goals.
+By monitoring weekly and monthly progress with clear visual charts, customers can choose to allocate more of their income to savings or retirement accounts.
 Banks that help their customers make better decisions can build more trust and foster loyalty among their customers.

 9. Valuable loyalty benefits

-Customers feel valued when they are rewarded for their choices, such as being a member of an exclusive banking community.
-Reward coupons, custom cards, special offers, cashback, and referral rewards are just some of the strategies digital banking platforms rely on to reward customers for their brand loyalty.
+Customers feel valued when they are rewarded for their choices, such as membership in an exclusive banking community.
+Reward vouchers, customized cards, special offers, cashback, and referral rewards are just some of the strategies digital banking platforms rely on to reward customers for their brand loyalty.
 Satisfied customers become the best brand ambassadors.

 10. Straightforward digital insurance

-Partnerships and integrations between insurance companies and banks, known as bancassurance, are helping financial institutions expand their service offerings within their ecosystem.
+Partnerships and integrations between insurance companies and banks, known as bancassurance, help financial institutions expand their service offerings within their ecosystem.
 Personalized digital insurance packages that come with an account improve customer satisfaction while generating new revenue streams for banks.
-Insurance linked to a bank account streamlines the claims process and significantly speeds up reimbursement time.
+Insurance-linked to a bank account simplifies claims processing and significantly speeds up reimbursement time.

 SDK.finance: the proven digital banking software vendor